Documentary Production

 This is worth saying clearly, because it saves everyone time.

 If you want a feature length film, or a TV commission pitch pack only, we’re probably not the right fit here.
-If you want something made on a student budget, we won’t be able to do it properly, and you’ll feel the compromise all the way through the finished film.
+If you need something ultra low budget, we might not be the right fit, because the compromises show in the finished film.
 Documentary production takes planning, filming, and editing time, and if that gets squeezed too hard, the film always shows it.

 Also, if what you want is a highly scripted, sales heavy video that looks like a documentary but is really just an advert in disguise, you might be better with a traditional promo route.
 We can do scripted work, but it’s not what this page is built around.
 Documentary production works best when there’s room for real moments, and a bit of breathing space, otherwise it stops feeling like a documentary and starts feeling like a pitch.